EMBRYOPSIDA Pirani & Prado

-However, timing this ithomiine radiation is problematic.
-The move on to Solanaceae has been estimated as happening 46-37 m.y.a.
+However, the timing of this ithomiine radiation is problematic.
+The move onto Solanaceae has been estimated as happening 46-37 m.y.a.
 (Nylin et al. 2013 and references), with diversification beginning at middle elevations on the Andes in the middle Miocene some 15 m.y.a.; Solanaceae are common all along the Andes today (Elias et al. 2009).
 Wahlberg et al. (2009) had suggested that Ithomiini were (40.3-)37.1(-34) m.y. old.
 Using calibrations derived from the Solanaceae phylogeny of Särkinen et al. (2013), Garzón-Orduña et al. (2015: Nylin et al. not mentioned) estimated that the ages for nodes within Ithomiini in particular were about half the ages of those suggested by Wahlberg et al. (2009).
 In particular, the age of a major ithomiine clade [Mechanitina - Godyridina - Garzón-Orduña et al. 2015) for which feeding on Solanum may be basal was estimated at around 30 m.y. by Wahlberg et al. (2009), far older than estimated ages of Solanum, some ages above being (20.6-)16.1, 15.5(-12.2) m. years.
 These younger ages were not only consistent with host-plant ages (not surprisingly), but they fit scenarios of Andean uplift better.
 But if there are 52 m.y.o. fossils of crown Physalis from Argentina (Wilf et al. 2015, esp.
 2017), what then?

 Some ithomiine larvae are distasteful because of the alkaloids, etc., in the leaves they eat, and the noxious solanaceous chemicals also guide oviposition by adults and the feeding preferences of the larvae: "Though the butterflies may be able to recognise their food plants, biologists have greater difficulty in Solanaceae identification" (Brown 1987: p.
 373).
 Ithomiine butterfies are also distasteful because of the 1,2-dehydropyrrolizidine alkaloids that the adults obtain mostly from Apocynaceae, Heliotropaceae and Asteraceae-Asteroideae (especially Eupatorieae).
 The butterflies are quite palatable immediately after hatching, but that soon changes, and massive amounts (to ca 20% dry weight) of these chemicals may be sequestered (Brown 1987).
 Interestingly, Ithomiini preferentially visit bait with withered flowers, while Arctiinae moths, who also go after these alkaloids, prefer crushed roots.